What is a Surgical Recovery Coordinator?

 Have you ever wondered how recovered organs get to their recipients?
 Here at LifeSource we have an entire team that specializes in the recovery and transportation of gifts.

-Surgical Technologist and Organ Recovery Specialist, known at LifeSource as a Surgical Recovery Coordinator (SRC) is a team of specialists that aid in the donation transplantation process by ensuring that organs are delivered to the recipients while making sure that the hospital staff are provided with the right resources.
+Surgical Technologist and Organ Recovery Specialist, known at LifeSource as a Surgical Recovery Coordinator (SRC) is a team of specialists that aid in the donation transplantation process by ensuring that organs are correctly packaged and labeled for waiting recipients while making sure that the hospital staff are provided with the right resources.

 SRC’s work primarily in the operating room (OR) as coordinators to surgeons and the hospital team directly aiding them through the organ recovery.
 These duties include assisting the hospital team on what items are needed for the organ recovery.

-In the OR, one of the SRC’s primary responsibilities is to aid the hospital team on how to properly preserve, package, and deliver the recovered organs.
-This means that the SRC’s are required to actively work with the hospital team in order to be efficient, as the window of time is very limited.
+In the OR, the SRC’s primary responsibility is to properly preserve, package, and label the recovered organs.
+This means that the SRC’s are required to actively multi-task in order to be efficient, as the window of time is very limited.

 During the recovery process, there can be upwards of 6 different recovery surgeons or teams that are coming into the OR to assist in the recovery of an organ.
 This is because the recovery of each life-saving gift requires a team of surgeons.

-Some of the important responsibilities of an SRC include:
+Some of the important qualifications of an SRC include:

 Interested in this role in saving lives?
 Click here to see if we’re hiring Surgical Recovery Coordinators.